alliasgher/vaultshare/TECH_STACK.md

 **Perfect for:** MVP, testing, small projects

 **Add when you grow:**
-- Brevo emails (still free!)
+- Brevo emails (optional - still free!)
 - Redis caching
 - Celery background tasks
-- PostgreSQL production database

 🎉 **You have a production-ready file sharing platform for FREE!**